Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Microinverters perform better when they’re operating in their peak power range.

-If the power harvested by the panels and output to the microinverter is converted.
+The power harvested by the panels and output to the microinverter is converted before being sent to the house.
 This is the task of the microinverter; converting DC power into AC power that can be used in the home.
 As long as that power sent to the microinverter from the solar panels is within its operating range (less than 384W), the microinverter should be able to convert all that electricity and send it along its merry way down to the home.

 To keep the microinverter operating at peak capacity, it needs to draw as much power as possible from the solar panel.
 And because the solar panel doesn’t always operate at peak capacity, and because that microinverter is hungry for 384W of DC power to convert into AC power, you end up installing a larger capacity solar panel than the capacity of the microinverter.